Introduction:

 Writing a service class to retrieve secrets from Azure Key Vault:

-• Add the necessary dependencies in your pom.xml or build.gradle file to enable Azure Key Vault integration.
+file to enable Azure Key Vault integration. - In the

 import com.azure.identity.DefaultAzureCredentialBuilder;